The importance of a water barrier in the wall in case of rising damp

 If a water barrier is already in place, the reasons why it is not functioning properly should be investigated.

-• Usually, these are situations where the waterproofing layer is damaged or improperly placed.
-Then injecting walls is also an effective and durable solution here.
+• Usually, these are situations where the waterproofing layer has been damaged or misplaced.
+Then wall injection is also an effective and durable solution here.

-• Sometimes the plaster extends below the water barrier, requiring that it be removed and replaced with a water-repellent ("hydrophobic") product.
+• Sometimes the plaster extends below the water barrier, requiring it to be removed and replaced with a water-repellent ("hydrophobic") product.

-• In other cases, the ground level outside the house may have risen over the years, causing the water barrier to be too low and still allow water to seep into the walls.
+• In other cases, the ground level outside the house may have risen over the years, making the water barrier too low and allowing water to seep into the walls anyway.
 In that case, it is necessary to apply the waterproofing layer at a higher level.

 Put an end to your moisture problems